manigandancodes/100-days-of-code/log.md

 I spent most of my time improving my CSS skills, especially I read CSS Handbook by @flaviocopes, excellent book if you want to learn CSS, he also covered some advanced CSS topics.
 I learned a lot from his book.
 Thank you, Flavio.

 #webdev #coding #CSS

+D82 of #100DaysOfCode

+I continued designing my portfolio so far I have completed about 40% of it.
+Also, I'm going to use NextJs for server-side rendering.

+#webdev #coding #portfolio